-- 2.1.1 The Cambridgeshire and Peterborough Mayor's Growth Ambition Statement sets out the area's priorities for achieving ambitious levels of inclusive growth and meeting the commitments of the Devolution Deal.
-The Statement has been adopted by the Combined Authority Board (November 2018) and is based upon the significant work of the Cambridgeshire and Peterborough Independent Economic Review (CPIER). - 2.1.2 The CPIER was commissioned by the Combined Authority and other local partners to provide a world-class evidence base, alongside independent and expert analysis, to inform future strategies and investment.
+- 2.1.1-The Cambridgeshire and Peterborough Mayor's Growth Ambition Statement sets out the area's priorities for achieving ambitious levels of inclusive growth and meeting the commitments of the Devolution Deal.
+The Statement was adopted by the Combined Authority Board (November 2018) and is based upon the significant work of the Cambridgeshire and Peterborough Independent Economic Review (CPIER). - 2.1.2 The CPIER was commissioned by the Combined Authority and other local partners to provide a world-class evidence base, alongside independent and expert analysis, to inform future strategies and investment.
 It was also informed by two rounds of open public consultation.
-The CPIER is publicly available at www.cpier.org.uk. - 2.1.3 The Local Industrial Strategy sets out the economic strategy for Cambridgeshire and Peterborough, taking a lead role in implementing the business growth, productivity, and skills elements of the Growth Ambition Statement as set out below:
+The CPIER is publicly available at_www.cpier.org.uk. - 2.1.3-The Local Industrial Strategy sets out the economic strategy for Cambridgeshire and Peterborough, taking a lead role in implementing the business growth, productivity, and skills elements of the Growth Ambition Statement as set out below:

 - 2.1.4 The Local Industrial Strategy is focussed around the five foundations of productivity established in the UK Industrial Strategy 2018, namely:

 - People

 - Ideas

 - Business Environment

 - Infrastructure

 - Place

-- 2.1.5 It is a core principle of the Local Industrial Strategy that the fifth foundation of
+A core principle of the Local Industrial Strategy is that